Discordance Axis: Style

-In the beginning the band played straightforward grindcore influenced by the likes of Napalm Death, but on later releases they showcased a very original style.
-Robert Marton played guitar lines that were both technical and dissonant, and added creative overdubs to augment the melodies.
+In the beginning, the band played straightforward grindcore influenced by acts such as Napalm Death.
+However, later releases showcased a more original style.
+Robert Marton guitar lines were both technical and dissonant, and added creative overdubs to augment the melodies.
 Dave Witte added complex rolls, fills, and jarring rhythmic shifts to the usual barrage of blast beats found in grindcore.
 Jon Chang alternated between a shrill shriek and a "gastrointestinal" roar, and based most of his metaphorical lyrics on novels and anime.
-The band had no bassist and released the majority of their full-length recordings in DVD cases rather than CD cases coming with unusually large booklets (normally with liner notes for each song longer than the lyrics).
+The band had no bassist, and the majority of their full-length recordings were released in DVD cases rather than CD cases, accompanied by unusually large booklets with long liner notes for each song, usually longer than the lyrics.